-Promoting and Maintaining People's Dignity - High level Action Plan Lead Department Target Date 1.
-We will explore new models of accommodation and housing related support services for a range of older people, including the potential and feasibility of 'Extra Care' or 'hub and spoke' principles for housing, for older people in Northern Ireland.
-Regional Services 2020/21 2.
+Pron Promoting and Maintaining People's Dignity - High level Action Plan Lead Department Target Date 1.
+We will explore new models of accommodation and housing related support services for a range of older people, including the potential and feasibility of 'Extra Care' style or 'hub and spoke' style principles for housing, for older people in Northern Ireland.
+Regional Services 2021/22 onwards 2.
 We will carry out and explore pilots that may assist older people to be supported in their home.
-Landlord Services/Regi onal Services Annually 3.
+Landlord Services/ Regional Services Annually 3.
 We will continue to increase awareness and understanding of dementia across our network of local offices.
-Landlord Services 2020/21 4.
+Landlord Services 2021/22 4.
 We will adopt a dementia friendly approach to a number of our services including response maintenance and adaptations.
-Landlord Services 2020/21 5.
+Landlord Services 2021/22 onwards 5.
 We will provide communication support to all our customers, including older people, when they request it.
 Corporate Services Annually 6.
 We will work with a range of partners and statutory organisation's to deliver a high quality Community Safety Service (which includes the needs of an ageing population based on demographic trends) that addresses hate crime and anti-social behaviour in our estates.
 Housing Services 2020/21 - 2023/24 7.
-Subject to funding we will continue to deliver and fund a range of community safety initiatives specifically targeted at older people where we can as well as continuing to deliver intergenerational projects.
+Subject to funding we will continue to deliver and fund a range of community safety initiatives specifically targeted at older people where we can, as well as continuing to deliver intergenerational projects.
 Housing Services 2020/21 - 2023/24 8.
 We will regularly analyse the range of anti-social behaviour complaints across all categories to help shape our services going forward.
 Housing Services Annually 9.
-We will increase the use of Floating Support to 16% of the overall budget during 2020/21 and will increase the number of floating support services for older people.
+We will maximise the use of Floating Support for older people and will increase the number of floating support services for older people where appropriate, subject to available funding.
 Regional Services 2020/21 10.
-We will deliver a new Supporting People Strategy 2020/21 - 2022/23 which includes a focus on an older people thematic group.
-Regional Services 2020/21
+We will deliver a new Supporting People Strategy 2021/22 - 2023/24 which includes a focus on an older people thematic group.
+Regional Services 2021/22 - 2023/24

-Theme 3 - Housing Advice for Older People
+Theme 3 -Housing Advice for Older People

 One of the Housing Executive's key statutory responsibilities is to provide housing information and advisory services.
 This advice and information role is embedded within a wide range of our functions and services and is not just limited to our core housing advice service.
 We extend this advice to support and enable our older tenants and customers to maximise their income, sustain their tenancy and advise of the full range of services we offer.
-A wide number of stakeholders, charities and agencies provide services for older people and it would be useful to identify where these are, the type of services that they provide and the geographical areas these services operate in.
+A wide number of stakeholders, charities and agencies provide services for older people and it may be useful to identify where these are, the type of services that they provide and the geographical areas these services operate in.
 In addition, this information should be communicated and made available to our staff, stakeholders and our customers.